Spasticity Treatment, Evaluation and Planning - STEP

 - Balance and coordination problems

-A referral from your child’s primary care professional, neurologist or orthopedic physician is required to schedule an appointment in the STEP clinic.
-Referring physician may contacting our office at (615) 936-0249 or fax a refferal to (615) 936-0256.
+A referral from your child’s primary care professional, neurologist or orthopedic physician is required for an appointment in the STEP clinic.
+Referring physician may contacting us at (615) 936-0249 or fax a referral to (615) 936-0256.

 © 2016 Monroe Carell Jr. Children's Hospital at Vanderbilt